install

 |---|---|

-| `PyYAML is not installed` | `pip3 install pyyaml`, then re-run `init.sh`. |
+| `PyYAML is not installed` | `pip3 install pyyaml`, then re-run setup. |

-| `prismor: command not found` after pip install | Add `$(python3 -m site --user-base)/bin` to `PATH`. |
+| `prismor: command not found` | Add `$(python3 -m site --user-base)/bin` to PATH. |

-| Hooks not firing in Claude Code | Re-run `python3 ~/.prismor/warden/cli.py install-hooks --workspace . --agent claude` to rewrite settings. |
+| Hooks not firing | Re-run `prismor install-hooks --agent claude --scope project` to rewrite settings. |

-| Dashboard shows empty | You haven't run any agent session in a registered workspace yet.
-Use Claude Code in a workspace where you've run `install-hooks`. |
+| Dashboard is empty | You have not run an agent session in a hooked workspace yet. |

 ---